 BinSearch is the easiest free Usenet binary search engine.
 Here’s how to get the most of it.

 BinSearch is a basic, but still very useful, way to search for files on Usenet.
-Plus, among the few free options that are available, it is probably the best.
+Plus, among the few free options that are available, it's probably the best.

 While Usenet indexers are a more powerful ways to search for and find files on Usenet, most indexers require a paid account (or "donation") and even then, some are invitation-only.

 Remember – If you use a poor-quality Usenet provider, it won't matter what Usenet search engine you use.
 Make sure to use a first-rate Usenet provider to maximize your newsgroup downloads.
-Take advantage of a 58% discount on a 1 Yr unlimited plan at Newshosting for only $8.33/mo.
+Take advantage of a 70% discount on a 1 Yr unlimited plan at Newshosting for only $5.99/mo.

 At its simplest, just type in what you are looking for upon arriving at BinSearch’s homepage and hit Search.
 You’ll be presented with a list of results ordered from most recently posted to oldest.
 The results will also show the Poster of the file and the newsgroup (Group) it was posted to.